-The Selection and Review Committee of the Associated Grocers – Sam S. Politz Scholarship Fund has announced the following three winners for 2016.
-These scholarships are valued at $1,000 per semester for up to eight semesters, to the graduating high school students who meet all the required criteria.
+An Independent Selection and Review Committee (appointed by the Baton Rouge Area Foundation) has announced two winners of the 2020 Associated Grocers – Sam S. Politz Scholarship.
+These scholarships are valued at $1,000 per semester for eight semesters to graduating high school students who meet all the required criteria.

-This year we congratulate the following three outstanding students:
+This year we congratulate the following two outstanding students: